LP-relaxation/CLT_BaseModel/developer_notes.md

 - Accept-reject sampling
   - Reproducibility: running the algorithm twice (with the same RNG each time) should give the same result.
   - Make sure the sampling updates are applied correctly (e.g. to the correct subpopulation(s) and with the correct dimensions).

+Features to add
+- Would be nice to make the "checker" in `FluMetapopModel` `__init__` method more robust -- can check dimensions, check for nonnegativity, etc...